 I knew what Matar was.
 In the very modern ER where I worked it was used to disinfect the trauma room after patients were admitted or died.
 Dangerously caustic stuff.
 Our protocol was to double glove and use protective eye wear when cleaning with Matar.

 “Just dip your hands in it before your touch the patient.
 Then dip them again when you’re done.
 Wipe off with that towel.”

 When I was in the army that was called “field expediency”.
 Do what you have to do with the resources you have.
 Good training.
 Learn to think clearly.
 For me it provided the clarity of a vacation moment.

 “How much would it cost to buy a case of gloves around here?”

-Rolling here eye’s slightly she said, “About forty dollars American.”
+Rolling her eye’s slightly she said, “About forty American dollars.”

 “Here’s two twenties.
 Thanks.
 It’s been real.”